 And here’s Lindsay Price again… I think this is definitely getting into the “too blonde” territory.
 The condition of her hair doesn’t look great here.

+You also need enough colour to get complete absorption.
+Because Asian hair is so thick, it can make colour application quite challenging.
 One solution is to buy more than one box of the hair dye you’re using.
 Seriously—if your hair is very coarse, or long, or both, you can’t expect one measly box to do the job.
 So you might need two or three to get the best results.

-Tip: No matter what colour you use, if you’re covering grey, leave it on for an extra 10 minutes, since Asian hair can also be very stubborn.
+Pro tip: No matter what colour you use, if you’re covering grey, leave it on for an extra 10 minutes, since Asian hair can also be very stubborn.

 Think Olivia Munn: